 Academic Support For ADD, ADHD, and Dyslexia

-Students with diagnosed learning challenges work directly with the learning specialist on a regular basis to make sure they are supported and successful in their classes.
-Other additional supports include extended time on tests and/or taking examinations in a separate location to help a student focus.
-The Student Care Team regularly checks in with the learning specialist to see how students with learning challenges are doing in class, and to ensure they are receiving the supports they need.
+Students with diagnosed learning challenges work directly with the learning specialist to make sure they are supported and successful in their classes.
+Other additional supports include extended time on assessments and/or taking assessments in a separate location to help with focus and anxiety, upon student request.
+The Upper School Care Team regularly checks in with the learning specialist to see how students with learning challenges are doing in classes, and to ensure they are receiving the supports they need.

 Grade Level Meetings